SEIR-7-06/react_todo_walkthrough/sprints/Sprint1.md

 $ mkdir src/containers
 $ touch src/containers/TodosContainer.js
 ```
-We will go over why `TodosContainer` is in a different `src/containers/` directory, vs the `src/components/` directory we've already created.

 Now that you've created those files, make sure to add a simple React component inside each of them.